adamk72/BuildALambdaTextAdventure/README.md

   - [x] Aeson parse the scenarios section of the Trial Adventure.json file.
   - [x] Determine how you're actually going to access that data in the midst of a command use.
 - [] Logging, Gave saves, Game replays
-  - [z] Log status for debugging.
+  - [x] Log status for debugging.
   - [] Where there are `error` throws, try logging instead.
-  - [å] Save current state of game to files.
+  - [x] Save current state of game to files.
   - [] Save commands so that the user can up arrow to get last command.
   - [] Save (valid) moves to files so that the game can be replayed for testing.
 - [] Create 'prospect' location status, indicating Look is misdirecting the player